databendlabs/databend/tests/logictest/README.md

 Make sure python3 is installed.

-You can use [Poetry](https://github.com/python-poetry/poetry) to install dependency, dependency see tests/pyproject.toml
+We recommend you use [Poetry](https://github.com/python-poetry/poetry) to install dependency, dependency see `tests/pyproject.toml`

 If you are familiar with `pip`, you can install dependency with:
 ```shell